sharjeelrajput/ng-linkedin-oauth/README.md

     </div>

-Example usage is included in:
- - `examples/app.js` for your routing.
- - `examples/login.html` for your login page.
- - `examples/authorised.html` for an 'internal' page making a request to the LinkedIn API for details.
+#### Help

-Certain bits will need modifying to your requirements, but they should be easy and obvious.
-If they're not, then give me a shout and I'll endeavour to get back to you.
+If you need any help getting this to work then give me a shout and I'll endeavour to get back to you asap.
+I've been there.
+I know the frustration!